Event Cinemas: 21st century

-In 2003 AHL and Village Roadshow combined to form Australian Theatres.
+In 2003, AHL and Village Roadshow combined to form Australian Theatres.

-Since 2009 a number of cinemas have been renamed from Greater Union Cinemas to Event Cinemas.
-On 22 December 2015 AHL was renamed Event Hospitality and Entertainment.
+Since 2009, most cinemas in Australia have been renamed from Greater Union Cinemas or Birch Carroll & Coyle (BCC Cinemas) to Event Cinemas, with some Greater Union or BCC Cinemas locations across Australia closed down over the years.
+On 22 December 2015, AHL was renamed Event Hospitality and Entertainment.

+In June 2016, Event Cinemas acquired New Zealand cinema chain Downtown Cinemas.

 In 2019, Birch Carroll & Coyle was inducted into the Queensland Business Leaders Hall of Fame in recognition of being Australia's leading provincial film distributor and its industry leadership throughout Queensland for 80 years.

+In September 2025, Event Cinemas announced that Greater Union Morley will be closing down with their last session screened on September 14.
+The closure of Greater Union Morley marked the end of Greater Union branding as the last cinema in Australia trading under the Greater Union name.

 Locations

 Australia

-Event Cinemas have over sixty cinema venues around Australia, many of which are located in large shopping centres.
+Event Cinemas operates venues around Australia, many of which are located in large shopping centres.
 The cinema complexes comprise multiple screens.
 The below locations do not include sites that operate under the joint venture between Village Roadshow and Event Hospitality & Entertainment known as Australian Theatres.